MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/sm-cmdlets.md

 ## Next steps

-- [Manage the data warehouse](manage-dw.md) to perform maintenance tasks on data warehouse jobs.
+- To perform maintenance tasks on data warehouse jobs, see [Manage the data warehouse](manage-dw.md).